26garima/Tree-Series/PostOrder Traversal (Recursive Approach)/PseudoCode.md

 ### Time Complexity :
   - O(N), as every node in root is visited once.
-  - "N" is the number of nodes in the tree.

 ### Space Complexity :
   - O(H), for auxillary recursion space.
+  - In worst case, "H" can be as large as "N".

+#### Notations :
+  - "N" is the number of nodes in the tree.
   - "H" is the height of the tree.
-In worst case, "H" can be as large as "N" (number of nodes in input tree).